Starlink Review 2026: Is It Worth It for Travelers?

 |---|---|---|

 For comparison, a mobile hotspot like the Netgear Nighthawk M6 weighs 8.8 ounces.
 Starlink is roughly 18 times heavier than a pocket hotspot.
-You are not tossing this in a daypack.
+You’re not tossing this in a daypack.

 That said, for vanlifers and RV travelers, 10 pounds is negligible.
 The dish fits easily in a van cabinet, under an RV seat, or in a dedicated storage compartment.
-We traveled with ours in a padded laptop sleeve inside a duffel bag β no special case needed.
+I traveled with mine in a padded laptop sleeve inside a duffel bag — no special case needed.

 Packing Tips for Travelers